 NURSERY SCHOOL AND PRE-K CHAT, for children under five.
-I talk about my job as a writer and then I read two books: usually Lemonade in Winter and Water in the Park, with discussion of how those books come to be.
-I also often read Daffodil, Crocodile which is fun for rowdy groups as it gives the children a chance to participate and call out repeated phrases.
-It's also a good one for a post-read analytic chat (yes!).
+I talk about my job as a writer and then I read two books: usually A Greyhound, A Groundhog and The Fun Book of Scary Stuff.
+I talk about how those books come to be.
+I also often read Daffodil, Crocodile, which is fun for rowdy groups as it gives the children a chance to participate and call out repeated phrases.
+It's also a good one for a post-read analytic chat.
+Yes, really!
 The presentation invites children to share or ask questions after each story.
 30 - 45 minutes or so.

-SEEDS OF STORIES: TOYS GO OUT (library or auditorium), for K-5.
+CHAPTER BOOKS: STORYTELLERS' CRAFT (library or auditorium), for K-5.
 This is the presentation I'm most often asked to do on school visits.
-It's a slideshow presentation about my writing process and the origins of my books, Toys Go Out, Skunkdog and ThatNew Animal.
-It's for a large group of kids.
-The talk has the same themes as the one described above, but includes includes images and is designed for a much larger audience.
+It's a slideshow presentation about my writing process that empowers students by giving them storytelling techniques they can use in their own work.
+It can focus on Toys Go Out, Invisible Inkling, or Upside-down Magic.
 I don't read aloud from my books but instead focus on how stories begin with a seed idea and develop over multiple revisions.
 I discuss the elements of strong storytelling: emotion, problems, action, and so on.